 Many parents look out for signs like rolling, crawling and walking to mark the development milestones of their baby.
 There may be one significant development that you may tend to overlook as being vital to your baby’s growth – the pincer grasp.
 Learning this skill can help your child perform many tasks while growing up without assistance from you, making it a critical aspect of development.

-Video: Pincer Grasp In Babies –A Significant Milestone in Child Development
+Video: Pincer Grasp in Babies –A Significant Milestone in Child Development

 What Is Pincer Grasp?

 Pincer grasp is primarily the use of the thumb and the index finger by babies to pick up things.
-This skill tends to develop anywhere between nine to twelve months of age and prepare your baby to understand the mechanics involved in grabbing and picking things up.
+This skill tends to develop anywhere between nine to twelve months of age and prepares your baby to understand the mechanics involved in grabbing and picking things up.
 This will eventually improve dexterity in both hands, and your little one will begin to use both hands to pick up objects.